-This ESMP should be part of the contract that the BC will sign with the Contractor(s) for implementation of the planned activities in BC 4 in 2022.
+This ESMP should be part of the contract that the BC will sign with the Contractor(s) for implementation of the planned activities in BC 4 from July 2024 - June 2025.
 The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
-An OHS information session should be organized by the Contractor for all workers prior start the project activities and prior any specific tasks with high health risks.
+An OHS information session should be organized by the Contractor for all workers prior to starting the project activities and prior to any specific tasks with high health risks.